 If you passed the Uniform CPA Examination as a candidate of another jurisdiction you will need to transfer your scores from the other state on an Interstate Exchange of Information Form (PDF Format - 746K).
 Download the form, complete the top portion and send the form to the board of accountancy in the jurisdiction where you passed the exam for completion.
 Addresses of state boards of accountancy may be found at NASBA.

-For your convenience, we have included on-line versions of the Initial License Application (PDF Format - 913K) and Certificate of Experience (PDF Format - 456K).
+For your convenience, we have included on-line versions of the Application for License (PDF Format - 216K) and Certificate of Experience (PDF Format - 109K).
 Complete and submit each of these forms to the Board office.

 Click on the following link to download a free copy of Adobe Acrobat Reader